Bank vole: Breeding

 Females maintain territories which may overlap somewhat, and males occupy larger territories covering those of several females.
 The home range of females is usually between 500 and 2000 m2.
 The breeding season lasts from late April to September.
 Females appear to prefer dominant males and may actively avoid other vagrant males.
 The gestation period averages 21 days, being longer if the female is still lactating from a previous litter.
 A litter can be up to ten pups but the average number is four to eight.
 Females sometimes kill pups in burrows in adjoining territories and males sometimes kill pups before mating with their mother, perhaps as a tactic to ensure his offspring are advantaged.
 The pups are naked and helpless and their eyes open at about nine days.
 They are weaned at 20 to 25 days and the females become sexually mature by six weeks with the males reaching maturity by eight weeks.
 There may be up to four litters per year and as the youngsters start to breed, numbers quickly build up over the summer months.
 The bank vole lives for up to two years in the wild.
 In captivity this can increase to over 42 months, with the older voles tending to spend most time resting, less physically agile, though still capable of having a spin on the wheel.

+Male bank voles exhibit inbreeding avoidance behavior, finding nonsibling females more attractive than siblings.

 Ecology

-The bank vole is plentiful during much of the year and plays an important part in the diet of various predators including the red fox (Vulpes vulpes), the stoat (Mustela erminea), the least weasel (Mustela nivalis), the European mink (Mustela lutreola), the common kestrel (Falco tinnunculus), the rough-legged buzzard (Buteo lagopus) and the tawny owl (Strix aluco).
+The bank vole is plentiful during much of the year and plays an important part in the diet of various predators including the red fox (Vulpes vulpes), the stoat (Mustela erminea), the least weasel (M. nivalis), the European mink (M. lutreola), the common kestrel (Falco tinnunculus), the rough-legged buzzard (Buteo lagopus) and the tawny owl (Strix aluco).
 The voles try to prevent being caught by avoiding open areas of ground, by using tunnels and well-worn paths through the undergrowth.

 The bank vole acts as a reservoir of infection for the Puumala virus, which can infect humans, causing a haemorrhagic fever known as nephropathia epidemica and, in extreme cases, even death.
 Although this hantavirus has co-evolved with its host, its presence among populations seems to decrease their over-winter survival rates.